spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 # Deployment pool: use
 <%(TOC)%>

-## Prerequesites
+## Prerequisites

-The document assumes you have already completed the [Quickstart]({{urlRoot}}/content/get-started/quickstart) and have a working GKE cluster to deploy the Deployment Pool on.
+The document assumes you have already completed the [Quickstart]({{urlRoot}}/content/get-started/quickstart) and have a working GKE cluster to deploy the Deployment pool on.

 ## Configuration